fbpx

 • Could you expand upon that point further?

-There’s definitely a deep-seated fear in speaking up against a group, so don’t beat yourself up for feeling tentative about it.
-It’s normal to be worried you’ll embarrass yourself, feel rejected or lose people’s respect.
+There’s definitely a deep-seated fear of speaking up against a group, so don’t beat yourself up for feeling tentative about it.
+It’s normal to be worried you’ll embarrass yourself, feel rejected, or lose people’s respect.
 But it’s a good exercise in self-assuredness to get used to believing in yourself enough to risk contradicting the accepted group opinion.

 If it makes it easier to tiptoe into this new territory, start out by testing your question-asking skills in small groups or one-on-one situations before transitioning to speaking up in high-stakes situations like meetings.

-Remember, personal and professional growth stem from challenging yourself.
+Remember, personal and professional growth stems from challenging yourself.
 A great place to start is by pushing yourself to express a dissenting opinion when appropriate.

 Recent Articles